nlfmt/typesafe-electron/README.md

     api.myFunction('Hello World!').then(console.log)
     ```
-5. Since this project uses prisma by default we have to generate the client
-    ```sh
-    pnpm db:push
-    ```
-6. Run the dev script to start the app
+5. Run the dev script to start the app
     ```
     pnpm dev
     ```